The symbolic use of fireworks on the July 4th, New Years Eve, and other celebratory events is something Americans have always enjoyed.

 Skagit county: Skagit County regulates fireworks within the unincorporated portions of the county.
 More info: https://www.skagitcounty.net/Departments/FireMarshal/fireworks.htm

 Snohomish County: Most cities and all parks and public lands prohibit the discharge of fireworks.
 More info: https://www.snohomishcountywa.gov/290/Fireworks

 King County fireworks regulations apply to unincorporated areas outside the jurisdiction of local cities.
 More info: https://www.kingcounty.gov/depts/local-services/permits/fire-safety.aspx

 Seattle: There are no legal fireworks in the City of Seattle.
-The possession, manufacture, storage, sale, handling and use of fireworks are prohibited.
+The possession, manufacture, storage, sale, handling, and use of fireworks are prohibited.
 Fireworks offenses are gross misdemeanors punishable by up to one year in jail and/or a $5,000 fine.
 Certain types of fireworks for ceremonial purposes may be allowed under a special no-fee permit.
-See Seattle Fire Department Client Assistance Memo 5033 for more information.
+More info: see Seattle Fire Department Client Assistance Memo 5033.

 Pierce County: The sale and discharge of fireworks is regulated.
 More info: https://www.piercecountywa.gov/3893/Fireworks

 Tacoma: All Fireworks are illegal in the City of Tacoma.
 More info: https://www.cityoftacoma.org/government/city_departments/fire/About/fireworks